karlospn/provisioning-an-azdo-org-with-terraform/README.md

 # Provisioning an Azure DevOps organization using Terraform

-This repository contains and example about how you could provision an Azure DevOps Team organization the official terraform provider
+This repository contains an example about how you could provision an Azure DevOps Team organization using the official terraform provider

 ## Prerequisites
 There are some prerequisites that we need to fulfill in order to ran this example.